redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 oc get pods,daemonset -n nvidia-gpu-operator
 ```

-(Opinion) When the NVIDIA operator completes labeling the nodes, you can add a label to the GPU node Role as `gpu, worker` for readability (cosmetics)
+(Opinion) When the NVIDIA operator completes labeling the nodes, you can add a label to the GPU node Role as `gpu, worker` for readability (cosmetic)

 ```sh
 oc label node -l nvidia.com/gpu.machine node-role.kubernetes.io/gpu=''